MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/prevent-changes-to-security-settings-with-tamper-protection.md

 1. Make sure your organization meets the following requirements:

-    - Your organization must have Microsoft 365 E5, which includes Microsoft Defender Advanced Threat Protection.
-(See [Microsoft 365 Enterprise overview](https://docs.microsoft.com/microsoft-365/enterprise/microsoft-365-overview) for more details.)
+    - Your organization must have [Microsoft Defender Advanced Threat Protection E5](https://www.microsoft.com/microsoft-365/windows/microsoft-defender-atp) (this is included in Microsoft 365 E5.
+See [Microsoft 365 Enterprise overview](https://docs.microsoft.com/microsoft-365/enterprise/microsoft-365-overview) for more details.)
-    - Your organization's devices must be managed by Intune.
+    - Your organization's devices must be managed by [Intune](https://docs.microsoft.com/intune/device-management-capabilities).
     - Your Windows machines must be running Windows OS 1903 or later.
-    - Your machines must be using antimalware platform version  4.18.1906.3 (or above) and antimalware engine version 15500.X (or above)
+    - Your machines must be using antimalware platform version  4.18.1906.3 (or above) and antimalware engine version 1.1.15500.X (or above)
     - You must be using Windows Security and update security intelligence to version 1.287.60.0 (or above)

 2. Go to the Microsoft 365 Device Management portal ([https://devicemanagement.microsoft.com](https://devicemanagement.microsoft.com)) and sign in with your work or school account.